SighticAnalytics/eyescan-solo-sdk-ios/README.md

 ## License

-The IRIS integrate iOS framework is commercial software.
+The IRIS integrate iOS Framework is commercial software.